CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 ### Side Bar

-After selecting an object, a side bar will appear
+After selecting an object, a side bar will appear.

 ![image](/images/screwup10.png)